MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/walkthrough-get-data-on-portal.md

 Advanced Forms allow users to define basic forms and custom logic to render data entry forms on a portal without the need for custom code.
 Advanced forms support single-step and multiple-step navigation, in addition to branching logic.
 Advanced forms are commonly used to produce surveys, such as the out-of-the-box “Case Satisfaction Survey” advanced forms, or to facilitate requests, such as the out-of-the-box “Open New Support Request” advanced form.

 Advanced forms differ from basic forms in that they provide the ability for an administrator to specify one or more forms that are to be loaded to produce a single form or a wizard-style, multiple-step process with conditional branching logic.
-Advanced forms also have additional properties that can be specified to override some of the default behaviors and overcome some entity metadata and form designer limitations.
+Advanced forms also have additional properties that can be specified to override some of the default behaviors and overcome some table metadata and form designer limitations.

 The best way to fully grasp how a advanced form is used within a portal is to provide an example of a use case scenario, and then go through the process of constructing the form and all its underlying parts.
 Earlier in this document, we went through the process of creating a custom basic form for users to submit suggestions and a custom list to expose these suggestions within a view on the portal.
 Let’s now assume that Contoso wants to survey its users on which of the submitted suggestions they would prefer to be implemented, and other information about their user base at the same time.
 The steps that the administrator would take to set up such a survey on the portal would be as follows:

-1. Create a custom entity using [Power Apps](https://make.powerapps.com).
+1. Create a custom table using [Power Apps](https://make.powerapps.com).
 More information: [Create a table](../../data-platform/data-platform-create-entity.md) <br>.
-For this example, we’ll call the entity **Survey**.
+For this example, we’ll call the table **Survey**.

-3. Create several custom fields underneath the **Survey** entity to represent the answers that will be available for the user to choose on the survey:
+3. Create several custom fields underneath the **Survey** table to represent the answers that will be available for the user to choose on the survey:

     1. Three custom fields named **Extended Support Hours**, **New Products**, and **More Stores** for a multiple-choice question that the administrator has planned: “Which is your favorite suggestion for a future Contoso improvement?”
 Each field is set to a data type of **Two Options**.